hipe/tmx/lib/skylab/basic/doc/issues/027-the-normalization-narrative.md

 ## using the `normalizer` metafield

-there exists in the Face API API recognition of a metafield called `normalizer`. this metafield is associated with a (mandatory) value which you must provide after the `normalizer` keyword in your field specification. (in fact the meta-field `normalizer` has the value `true`
+there exists in the F-ace API API recognition of a metafield called `normalizer`. this metafield is associated with a (mandatory) value which you must provide after the `normalizer` keyword in your field specification. (in fact the meta-field `normalizer` has the value `true`